My Favorite Books

-Success doesn’t come from expensive college degrees, or taking big risks, but by providing real value in a way that comes from your own personality and first-hand experience.
+Success doesn’t come from expensive college degrees, or taking big risks, but by providing real value in a way that stems from your own personality and first-hand experience.

-A refreshing counterpoint to the amoral approach of business that involves “killing it” and “extracting value” from customers.
+A refreshing counterpoint to the amoral approach of business that involves “growth hacking”, “killing it”, and “extracting value” from customers.